meizabel/documentation/contribute/README.md

 ### Add an Article or Text

 If you’d like to add a new piece of documentation, work with GitBook as with any other Git Repository:
- 1. Create your branch (you can do it even in GitBook online editor)
+ 1. Create a separate branch (you can do it even in GitBook online editor)
  2. Create a Pull Request and assign to <eugenia.kotlyar@teamdev.com> for review and approve.

 Note: **master** is a branch that goes to production.